AllanCameron/PDFR/inflate_method.md

 OK, so now we know how big our dictionary is going to be.
 It's going to have 269 literal codes and 12 distance codes.
 But how do we populate it?
 Unfortunately for us, the dictionary itself is compressed.
 You see, it turns out that you can completely specify the exact bit sequences representing a dictionary just by specifying the lengths of those sequences.
 How?
 By building a Huffman tree.

 ### Huffman trees
 Huffman trees are a deceptively simple concept.
 They allow a group of distinct elements to be labelled in the most compact way possible.
-The problem a Huffman tree addresses is this: suppose I wanted to represent the letters in the phrase "Hello_world!".
+The problem a Huffman tree addresses is this: suppose I wanted to represent a known, fixed set of symbols in as few bits as possible.

+Take the phrase "Hello_world!".
 That would normally be stored as a sequence of 12 bytes.
-However, what if I wanted to encode it as a minimal stream of bits?
+However, what if I wanted to encode it as a minimal stream of bits, allowing each letter to be represented as a chunk of bits?
 Well, I could take advantage of the fact that I only have 9 different symbols to encode (since "l" appears 3 times and "o" appears twice).
+I need 9 different numbers to describe them, so I could do this in 4 bits (0000 - 1000).
 I could therefore store them as a stream of fixed 4-bit sequences; one symbol for each letter, and as long as I have a dictionary to interpret those 4-bit numbers, I can reconstitute the message.

 A Huffman tree allows us to do even better than that by using fewer bits for the most frequently used symbols and more bits for the less frequently used symbols, but using fewer bits overall.
 We would construct it like this: first, take all the unique symbols we have in our message: `"H" "e" "l" "o" "_" "w" "r" "d" "!"`.
 Now, sort them by their frequency in the message.
 If their are ties, sort the ties by ascii value:
 ```